‘Zip Tie Guy’: Jan. 6 rioter, and mom, get prison for roles in Capitol attack

 Prosecutors shared photos in documents filed this week showing Munchel and Eisenhart at the Capitol on Jan.
 6, 2021.
 Munchel was photographed carrying flexible plastic handcuffs in the Senate chamber while armed with a stun gun.

-Dr. Edward Rubin, a distinguished professor or law and political science at Nashville’s Vanderbilt University, explained one thought the judges might have weighed in their sentencing.
+Dr. Edward Rubin, a distinguished professor of law and political science at Nashville’s Vanderbilt University, explained one thought the judges might have weighed in their sentencing.

 Munchel had been a bartender in the Nashville area at the time of the attack.
 His mother was a nurse from Woodstock, Georgia.